 We are blessed to inhabit the most beautiful vessels on Earth: our bodies.
 And doubly blessed through evolution and consciousness to harness the energy of very powerful operating systems: our minds.
 To operate with good self-efficacy and to live optimally, there needs to be synergy between the body and mind.
-The body, mind, brain and spirit need to journey toward functioning in ‘comm-union’ and this union or yoking is the practice of yoga.
+The body, mind, brain and spirit need to journey toward functioning in ‘comm-union’.
+This union or yoking is the practice of yoga.
 Asanas (physical postures), pranayama (breath practices) and meditation (calming practices) are integral tools to discovering the one’s true nature, the Self.

 Svadhyaya = is the Sanskrit word for self-reflection and observation.
 As you practice yoga and svadhyaya, good and bad ‘stuff’ will surface.
 Your ego will come into the picture, you’ll uncover habitual stories, shadows, and no doubt, there will be instances throughout the process that you don’t like what you discover.
-By way of a dedicated practice and with support, one step at a time, you unfold to a place of unconditional love and compassion.
+By way of a dedicated practice, time and with supportive teachers (yourself included!), one step at a time, you peel back the layers (yes, just like an onion).
+You unfold.
 Honor your discoveries and contemplations….they are your truth.

 To guide asana practices that ease tension held within the body and relieve physical trauma due to injury, stress or lifelong wear-and-tear.
 To transform the physical body from an instrument of holding stress to one of vitality.